 Launched in 2012, the Participate initiative undertook participatory research to gather high quality evidence on the reality of poverty and marginalisation at ground level.
 Comprising a network of 18 participatory research organisations working with poor and marginalised groups in 29 countries, it aimed to bring the perspectives of those left behind into the post-2015 debate.
 Its work aimed to influence decision-makers in the run up to 2015 and thereby affect the shape of the Sustainable Development Goals (SDGs).

 With the official launch of the SDGs in September 2015, a call has been raised for the need for a participatory monitoring and accountability approach to their implementation.
 This is the current focus of Participate.
 Maintaining the ‘leave no one behind’ approach to the post-2015 development agenda, Participate launched the Participatory Monitoring and Accountability (PMA) programme in November 2015.

 Building on its global participatory research network, and track record in demonstrating the value of participatory action research, the PMA programme is working with groups of people living in poverty and marginalisation to strengthen processes of citizen-led accountability for the implementation of the SDGs.
 The first stage of the programme is a collaboration with three African partner organisations: Radio Ada member of GCRN (Ghana), CDS (Egypt) and SLF (South Africa) is now underway.

-The Participate initiative is a network of 18 participatory research organisations working with poor and marginalised groups in 29 countries.
-The initiative provides high quality evidence on the reality of poverty at ground level, bringing the perspectives of the poorest into the global debate on what should follow the Millennium Development Goals (MDGs) when they expire in 2015.
+The initiative was established to provide high quality evidence on the reality of poverty at ground level, bringing the perspectives of the poorest into the global debate on what should follow the Millennium Development Goals (MDGs).

-- Bring perspectives of those in poverty into decision-making processes
+- Bring the perspectives of those living in poverty into decision-making processes

 - Embed participatory research in global policy-making